-In this post I want to share with you tips for selling on Etsy.
+In this post, I want to share with you tips for selling on Etsy.
 These tips are based on what worked for me in earning my first 1,000 sales on Etsy.

-Tips for Selling on Etsy
+Advice for Selling on Etsy

 If I'm being honest, when I first opened my Etsy shop, sales came easy.

 There weren't very many people selling digital goods on Etsy back then, so my shop was really easy to find.
 All I had to do was create the listing and sit back and watch the money flow in (lucky, I know).